 - Identify the source of the odor

-- Remove the harboring odor if possible (If the floor underneath is original wood floor, the floor should be sanded and coated with polyurethane, applied as a thick coating layer)
+- Remove the harboring odor if possible (If the floor underneath is original wood floor, the floor should be sanded and coated with polyurethane, applied as a thick coating layer.)

 After eliminating the odor:

-- Locate where the odor is the strongest
+- Locate where the odor is strongest

-- If carpet, pull it back carefully to check if the backing, pad and underlayment flooring is stained.
+- If carpet, pull it back carefully to check if the backing, pad and underlayment floor is stained.
 If so, cut it out and patch in a new underlayment of the same thickness (that may harbor some odor)

 - Remove the damaged carpet pad area by cutting away the stained pad a couple inches wider than the actual stain